Learn about our aid response to the Nepal Earthquake

 Where do I address mail for my sponsored child?

-Please address all letters and child sponsorship correspondence to: Child Sponsorship letters, Save the Children Australia, 33 Lincoln Square South, Carlton, 3053, Victoria
+Please address all letters and child sponsorship correspondence to: Child Sponsorship Letters, Save the Children, Locked Bag 2, South Carlton VIC 3053.

 Can I email my sponsored child?